ambitus/pyracf/common/setup_precheck.md

 &nbsp;

-In order to use `set` or `alter` functions in pyRACF, users must have `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource as outlined in [our dependencies note](../../index).
+{: .note}
+> _Changes made using this script may require a SETROPTS REFRESH of the `FACILITY` class._

 &nbsp;

+In order to use `set` or `alter` functions in pyRACF, users must have at least `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource as outlined in [our dependencies note](../../index).

+&nbsp;

 A function called `setup_precheck` is included with pyRACF to help streamline this process.
-You can use this function to verify your level of access, or define the `IRR.IRRSMO00.PRECHECK` profile with no universal access.`
+You can use this function to verify your level of access, or define the `IRR.IRRSMO00.PRECHECK` profile with no universal access.

 ## Example